coleychi/blackjack/README.md

 ## Future Implementations
 - Dealer's hidden card flips on a delay
+- Dealer's drawn cards appear on a delay
 - User can manually input the amount they want to bet in the input box
 - Make CSS more responsive by making the game functional on smaller screens
 - Adding multiplayer functionality

+## Known Issues
+- Dealer's hand reveals almost instantly if player has a blackjack on the initial hand
+- Duplicate game logic (player and dealer conditions are defined separately)

 ## Notes
 - Author: Nicole Chiang